CHIEF EXECUTIVE OFFICER

 Niila is a graduate of Cal State Long Beach University, majoring in communications and Black studies.
 In addition to her bachelor’s degree she holds CVA (Certified Volunteer Administrator) and CPPM (Certified Professional Project Manager) certifications.
 Niila currently serves on the boards of the MN Alliance for Volunteer Advancement and Until We Are All Free.

-As Vice President of Network Acceleration, Leondra connects high-impact individuals, organizations, and businesses with the advocacy, investments, and collaboration needed to accelerate Black communities.
+As Chief Insights Officer, Leondra connects high-impact individuals, organizations, and businesses with the advocacy, policy legislation and collaboration needed to accelerate Black communities.
 Passionate about the intersectionality of race and class, she is most concerned about the erasure of the Black voice and generational poverty.
 Leondra is a public historian and recognized as a nonprofit management expert.

 Prior to joining AALF she worked at the Minnesota Humanities Center, Smithsonian National Museum of African American History and Culture, National Endowment for the Humanities, several UNESCO World Heritage Sites and as CEO of the Minnesota nonprofit WoMN ACT.